DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/form versions 43 and 44.md

+**NOTE: This document is out of date.
+I have since learned that the struct issue that it describes is actually successfully mitigated in Bethesda in the vast majority of cases (e.g. REFR/XLOC): they had the presence of mind to load structs field-by-field in Special in a way that matches Classic data.
+The issues only arise in the cases they forgot, which are fairly rare; WEAP/CRDT is a known example where all of the information below applies.**

 Every record in  an ES[LPM] file has a version number attached to  it.
 With the release of Skyrim Special Edition, these  version numbers became relevant; much of the community is now aware of the  terms "form version 43" and "form version